 - In the Teacher Guide, the materials indicate how the materials align with the curriculum for the grade level in a TEKS alignment chart.
-The TEKS are not explicitly labeled on the assessments.
-They are designed to assess the TEKS taught in each lesson as outlined in the "Scope and Sequence and TEKS Alignment" document. - The materials include detailed skill-based lesson plans that outline how the materials can be used to teach explicit concepts and skills aligned with each lesson's key objectives.
+Although the TEKS are not explicitly labeled on the assessments, they are designed to assess the TEKS taught in each lesson as outlined in the "Scope and Sequence and TEKS Alignment" document. - The materials include detailed skill-based lesson plans that outline how the materials can be used to teach explicit concepts and skills aligned with the key objectives of each lesson.
 Guidance is provided on how to monitor and assess student learning through checks for understanding throughout lessons, weekly formative assessments, and summative unit assessments.